 Treatment to help regrow a receding hairline

-Male Pattern hair loss treatment is a popular option around the world because, when used consistently, it can often halt shedding and even result in newly-grown hair, preventing baldness in the long-term.
+Male Pattern hair loss treatment is an established option around the world and, when the recognised products are used consistently, it can often halt shedding and even result in newly-grown hair, preventing baldness in the long-term.
 If the return of James’ hair was indeed attributable to this method, it would appear that he may have stopped using it, or has not been using a bespoke course tailored to his precise needs.
 As there is no cure for genetic male pattern hair loss, it is important to continue treatment on an on-going basis in order to continually manage this permanent condition.

 Non-surgical men’s hair loss treatment is extremely popular, and Belgravia clients frequently write to say how much they appreciate and are encouraged by the support they get from the Centre’s hair loss experts as part of their course.

-There are two clinically-proven, MHRA and FDA-approved medications – finasteride 1mg and minoxidil – which are frequently used as part of these treatment programmes, alongside additional hair growth booster products.
+There are two clinically-proven, MHRA-licensed and FDA-approved medications – finasteride 1mg and minoxidil – which are frequently used as part of these treatment programmes, alongside additional hair growth booster products.

-The first, finasteride 1mg, is a daily tablet that inhibits the conversion of testosterone into DHT, which is what causes the gradual hair thinning associated with male hair loss.
-It binds to the follicles around the top of the scalp and hairline, and, in men who have a genetic sensitivity to it, it gradually makes these follicles smaller and weaker.
-This shows outwardly as thinning hair and can lead to eventual baldness if left unchecked as once the follicles are irreparably damaged, hair loss follows.
+The first, finasteride 1mg, is a daily tablet that inhibits the conversion of testosterone into DHT, which is what causes the gradual hair thinning associated with hereditary men’s hair loss.
+It binds to the follicles around the top of the scalp and hairline, and, in men who have a genetic sensitivity to it, it gradually destroys these follicles, making them increasingly smaller and weaker.
+This shows outwardly as thinning hair and can lead to eventual baldness if the follicles become irreparably damaged.

-The beauty of male hair loss treatment courses is that they can be quietly taken without anyone knowing; hair usually regrows gradually, and when both successful and used early enough, they may help to restore hair before the thinning even becomes noticeable to anyone else.
+The beauty of taking a non-surgical approach to male hair loss is that treatment can be quietly undertaken without anyone knowing; hair usually regrows gradually, and when both successful and used early enough, they may help to restore hair before the thinning even becomes noticeable to anyone else.
 Even for those who start treatment once signs of hair loss are highly visible, as long as the follicles are still active, it is likely that results may be pleasing.
 While James may not be among the sportsmen to have signed up for long-term treatment, there are certainly plenty of others who have and – from the looks of his scalp in images – it looks like there’s still time for him to follow their lead.